-Principal Investment Period:
+- Principal Investment Period:

 The Fund will pursue its principal investment objective for a period of five years following the end of the Asset Gathering Period ("Principal Investment Period"), as described above.
 While the Fund will generally seek to match the maturities of its investments to the life of the Fund (five years), some or all of the Fund investments may mature before or after the end of the Principal Investment Period.
 Although it is intended that the Fund will hold securities until Maturity, the Investment Manager has the discretion to sell them prior to their maturity.
-Up to six months before the end of the Principal Investment Period, the Investment Manager will transition the portfolio of the Fund as the latter moves toward Maturity and could invest up to 100% in deposits and cash equivalent investments (including money market instruments).
+Up to six months before the end of the Principal Investment Period, the Investment Manager will transition the portfolio of the Fund as the latter moves toward Maturity and could invest up to 100% in ancillary liquid assets, bank deposits, money market instruments and money market funds.
 The Fund will be actively managed to maintain its investment objective, including its targeted credit quality.

-- Post-Investment Period:
+Post-Investment Period:

-Once the Fund has reached its Maturity (on November 12, 2024), it shall hold up to 100% of its net assets in deposits and cash equivalent investments (including money market instruments).
+Once the Fund has reached its Maturity (on November 12, 2024), it shall hold up to 100% of its net assets in ancillary liquid assets, bank deposits, money market instruments and money market funds.